 - Encouraging sponsored individuals to set an account recovery address in UMICH Account Management when they change their initial password to something only they know.

 The ITS Service Center Resets Passwords for People with Wolverine Access Entries

-The ITS Service Center resets passwords for faculty, staff (regular and temporary), students and alumni.
+The ITS Service Center resets forgotten UMICH passwords for faculty, staff (regular and temporary), students and alumni who have not yet set up an account recovery address.
 Service Center staff members have access to Wolverine Access and MCommunity, so they have access to enough identity information about these people to verify their identity over the phone or in person.